Donald Tong Graduate Scholarship in Structural Engineering

 The DIALOG Graduate Scholarship in Structural Engineering at the University of Toronto is named for long-time structural team member Donald Tong who tragically passed away after a courageous battle with cancer in 2018.
 Donald epitomized the integrated design culture at the heart of DIALOG.
 Donald started his career as an interior designer followed by a stint as an architectural technologist before he found his passion in structural engineering.
 It is our hope that future structural engineers will embody some of Donald’s creative, wide ranging, design spirit.

 Applications will be accepted annually between September 1 and December 1.
 Letters of notification will be sent to all applicants in December.

-Students enrolled full-time for the 2019-2020 academic year in their first year of a MEng, MASc, or PhD program within the Department of Civil and Mineral Engineering at the University of Toronto.
+Students enrolled full-time for the current academic year who are in their first year of a MEng, MASc, or PhD program within the Department of Civil and Mineral Engineering at the University of Toronto.

 More information about the University of Toronto, Department of Civil and Mineral Engineering’s graduate programs is available at: http://civmin.utoronto.ca/home/programs/graduate-programs/

 The application consists of the following items: